Rosary Cathedral (Toledo, Ohio)

-Our Lady, Queen of the Most Holy Rosary Cathedral is a Roman Catholic church located at 2535 Collingwood Boulevard in the Old West End of Toledo, Ohio.
-Completed in 1931, the cathedral is the mother church of the 122 parishes in the Roman Catholic Diocese of Toledo.
+Our Lady, Queen of the Most Holy Rosary Cathedral is a Catholic church located at 2535 Collingwood Boulevard in the Old West End of Toledo, Ohio, in the United States.
+Completed in 1931, the cathedral is the mother church of the Diocese of Toledo.

-Cathedral officials claim that it was designed with Toledo, Spain, in mind and is the only U.S. cathedral in the Spanish Plateresque style.
+Cathedral officials claim that it was designed with Toledo, Spain, in mind and is the only American cathedral in the Spanish Plateresque style.
+The cathedral seats 1,400 worshippers.